KorfLab/IME/README.md

 	proc_phytozome.pl -v -i "Mdomestica Pvirgatum Rcommunis" /Volumes/Scratch/Phytozome/v9.0/

 Any species matching the text in the space-separated list (provided by -i option) will be skipped.
-Some species with very large number of sequences in their genomes take a long time to process.
+Some species with very large number of sequences in their genomes may take a long time to process.